 Best Cheap Apple Watch Series 3 Deals

 The Apple Watch Series 3 stuck around as the entry-level model when Apple launched the Series 5 last year and it is still available now that the Series 6 has been released.
 It doesn't boast the same edge-to-edge display as the Series 5 or Series 6, but it's still a more-than-capable smartwatch for tracking your daily movement and delivering you timely notifications.
 It retails at $199 and occasionally drops even lower making it a good starter device for those not wanting to spend a bunch of money or not wanting to stretch to the Apple Watch SE.

 The Apple Watch Series 3 is a bargain buy for anyone considering their first smartwatch or wanting the most bang for their buck.
-It's down to just $169 right now at Amazon which is a $30 discount.
+It's down to just $169 right now at Best Buy which is a $30 discount and you'll also snag six months of Fitness+ (worth $60) for free.
+The $30 discount is also available at Walmart and Target, though you won't get the Fitness+ freebie.